 Münter House Murnau

-It is considered to be the birthplace of the expressionist artists' group "Blauer Reiter": the impressive Münter House at the gates of Murnau's old town.
+It is considered the birthplace of the Expressionist artists' group "Blauer Reiter": the impressive Münter House at the gates of Murnau's old town.
 The artist couple Gabriele Münter and Wassily Kandinski spent their summer holidays here at the beginning of the 20th century with painter friends such as Alexej Jawlensky and Marianne von Werefkin.
 Soon dubbed the "Russenhaus" by the people of Murnau, it quickly became a meeting place for the avant-garde of the time.

 Gabriele Münter acquired the house on Kottmüllerallee on 21 August 1909.
 The Murnau landscape, the house itself and its garden became important sources of inspiration for Münter and Kandinsky.
-They often used the view from the window of the church, the castle and the mountain range as the motif for their abstract works.
+They often used the view from the window to the church, the castle and the mountain range as the motif for their abstract works.
 Franz Marc, who lived in nearby Sindelsdorf, also visited, as did fellow painter August Macke and composer Arnold Schönberg.

 When the First World War broke out, Münter and Kandinsky fled to Switzerland, as Kandinsky was categorised as a Russian in the enemy camp.
 He returned to Moscow in November 1914, where he remained until 1921.
 Gabriele Münter lived in Sweden and Denmark from 1915 onwards.
 Münter returned to Germany in 1920.
 From 1931 until her death, the painter lived in the Murnau house again, from 1936 with her partner, the art historian Johannes Eichner.
 In the cellar of the house, she kept an immeasurable treasure trove of paintings by the "Blue Rider" and his circle.
 Münter saved numerous works from being destroyed by the National Socialists.